downthecrop/2009-Termux/README.md

 to run the vncserver use `./run.sh`

-to cleanup vnc sessions (close them all when you're done to save battery) `./clean.sh`

 this is my favorite vncserver app btw https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=en_CA&gl=US

 setup the ip as 127.0.0.1:5901 no username with the password you setup.

 #Notes:

+to cleanup vnc sessions (close them all when you're done to save battery) `./clean.sh`

+to start it back up after closing termux you need to `cd ubuntu-in-termux` and run `./startubuntu.sh` then `./run.sh` ....
+I know it's a little much.

 The client is modified to remove a x86_64 compiled fixXinit binary.
 It also removes the discord integration jar.
 Other than that it's just the same ol' stuff.